CodingGagan/markdown_test/install-and-configure/install/cloud-integration/oracle/usage-api-cloud-cost-integration.md

 ## Authentication and Authorization

 Access to the Usage API is defined in a policy that applies to a group.
-Using credentials for a User that is a member of that group Kubecost can gain access to the API.
+Using credentials for a User that is a member of that group nOps can gain access to the API.

 ### Creating a User